benbergner/ips/README.md

 ## General usage

 IPS is applied to 3 datasets: Traffic signs, Megapixel MNIST and CAMELYON16.
-The dataset can be set in `main.py`, by setting variable `dataset` to either traffic, mnist or camelyon.
+The dataset can be set in `main.py`, by changing variable `dataset` to either traffic, mnist or camelyon.
-All other settings can be set in dataset specific .yml files in directory `config`.
+All other settings can be specified in `config/{dataset}.yml`.

-Then, simply run: `python main.py`
+To train a model, simply run: `python main.py`

 ## Notebook

-The repo covers different data loading options (eager, eager sequential, lazy), positional encoding, tracking of efficiency metrics, single and multi-task learning.
-However, there is also simple example prepared as a Jupyter notebook (`ips_example.ipynb`), which can be loaded from Google Colab.
+The repo covers different data loading options (eager, eager sequential, lazy), positional encoding, tracking of efficiency metrics, single and multi-task learning and different loss functions.
+However, there is also a simple example prepared as a Jupyter notebook (`ips_example.ipynb`) that can be imported into Google Colab, for example.

 ## Dataset specific considerations